Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * We would generate a sharable link

       Features such as multiple currencies and the shareable link were tasks I gave to our senior developers.
-Importantly they could get to work on these features without having to wait for me to come up with a visual design.
+They could get to work on these features without having to wait for me to come up with a visual design.

       This provided me a bit of breathing space to put more thought into the UX of the tool.